RalfTischer/product-backlog-react-ui/README.md

 # Product Backlog React UI

-React user interface to administrate simplified product backlogs.
+React user interface to work with simplified product backlogs.
 Both application and README.md documentation are _work in progress_.

 ## Links